MarionLegrandLogrami/stacomiR/Installation/README.md

 You have several ways to launch this file:

 - double-click on `install_stacomi.cmd`: this will launch the program to create the database and to fill it.
 It will also create an ODBC link to this database.
-When double-clicking you use the default parameters that are: localhost database on default port (5432) and user name=postgres and password=postgres.
+When double-clicking you use the default settings that are: localhost database on default port (5432) and user name=postgres and password=postgres.

 - if you want to change the default settings you will have to execute the `install_stacomi.cmd` inside a console.
 To do this:
 	- open a cmd console (Select the Start button and type cmd+enter)
 	- type cd + the path to your 'Installation' folder (e.g. cd C:\Users\Public\stacomir\Installation)
+	- change the options you need

 ```
 install_stacomi.cmd -h